 The memory shall be ours.

-What other historical holidays are you marking in your homeschool this week?
+What other educational and historical anniversaries did you study in your homeschool this Leo Term?

-❡ Stay up to date: This is one of our regular Homeschool Holidays & Anniversaries posts.
-Add your name to our free weekly mailing list (riverhouses.org/newsletter) and get more great homeschool teaching ideas delivered right to your mailbox all through the year.
+❡ Stay up to date: This is one of our occasional Homeschool Holidays & Anniversaries posts.
+Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞